Federal CARES Act Emergency Funding

 Higher Education Emergency Relief Funds (HEERF)

-The federal government passed legislation (CARES Act) to enable colleges and universities to support students who have experienced financial disruption caused by the global pandemic.
-In order to distribute these funds to students who have experienced the greatest financial impact, Loras College has established a process for eligible students to apply for funds.
-Please note that the federal government has determined both the amount of funds Loras College will receive and student eligibility for funds.
-According to federal guidelines, only students who are eligible to complete a FAFSA may receive these stimulus funds.
+In 2020, the federal government passed legislation (CARES Act) to enable colleges and universities to support students who have experienced financial disruption caused by the global pandemic.
+In order to distribute these funds to students who experienced the greatest financial impact, Loras College established a process for eligible students to apply for funds.
+Please note that the federal government determined both the amount of funds Loras College received and student eligibility for funds.
+According to federal guidelines, only students who were eligible to complete a FAFSA may receive these stimulus funds.
+Eligible students were invited to apply for funding via an online application process and were notified that awards would range from $100 to $1,000.

 Higher Education Emergency Relief Fund (HEERF) Reporting